 - With more and more time spent on technology, people are craving natural accents and organic elements in and around their living spaces.
 Rock gardens, raw wood accents are going strong.
 Wood is an easy element to work with and can be seen on outdoor ceilings, benches and even exterior shiplap.

 - More and more attention is being paid to streetscape and the overall aesthetic of the exterior including the natural surrounding area.
 Homeowners are paying more attention to these fixed elements when considering color and design options.
 We see that more and more people are investing in landscape architects and spending their money on creating an interesting streetscape that includes the landscaping and container gardening.

 Trends are just that…passing phases of design.
 Timeless designs are classic and immune to looking dated as they pass through the decades.
 The key is adopting the trends that work with your timeless design.
 Trends that can be changed when you tire of it.
 Painting a door is fairly low risk, but painting the entire house is a big commitment and should far outlast the color trend of the year.
-Hope this helps! brick&batten would love to partner with you on a virtual exterior design for your property.
-Contact us today!
+Hope this helps!
+We at brick&batten would love to partner with you on a virtual exterior design for your property.
+Get started today!